 Once the insurance company receives information about the driver you’re adding to your policy, they will update your policy and provide your new premium price.
 This is also the time to inquire if the provider can offer you any discounts on your policy.

 From here, the insurance company will check and process your application.
-Once your carrier issues an approval, the other driver can safely drive your car knowing they are already covered.
+Once your carrier approves the change, the other driver can safely drive your car, knowing they are already covered.

-How Much Will It Cost to Add a Driver to My Insurance Policy?
+How Much Does It Cost to Add a Driver to Your Insurance?

-Car insurance prices vary based on numerous factors.
 Whether you'll see an increase or decrease depends on your additional driver's age, gender, driving experience and driving history.
+Car insurance prices vary based on numerous factors, like your:

 While companies don't disclose how they calculate prices, generally, you can expect lower rates if your second driver decreases the risk of your car being involved in an accident.
 Likewise, you can expect increased premiums if you add a risky driver to your policy.

-Frequently Asked Questions About Adding Other Drivers to Your Policy
+Frequently Asked Questions About Adding a Driver to Your Policy

-If you’re looking to add another driver to your car insurance policy, MoneyGeek answered some frequently asked questions to help you get started.
+If you want to add another driver to your car insurance policy, MoneyGeek answered some frequently asked questions to help you get started.